Paila /pai-la/

 What we cover

-We care about incidents where AI, agents, vibe coding, automation, or software dependencies change the outcome.
-That includes outages, exposed secrets, refactors gone wrong, production bugs, CI/CD failures, and crypto-adjacent cases when the AI angle is central.
+We care about incidents where models, agents, automation, dependencies, or a bad product decision change the outcome.
+That includes outages, exposed secrets, refactors gone wrong, production bugs, CI/CD failures, and supply-chain cascades that open more risk surface than anyone modeled in time.

 Editorial lens